rficcaglia/community/proposals/threat-model/oscal-threat-model-README.md

 2.2.2 STIX 2.1

 Since [MITRE ATT&CK was already supported in STIX 2.1 collections](https://github.com/mitre-attack/attack-stix-data), and also [ATLAS](https://github.com/mitre-atlas/atlas-navigator-data?tab=readme-ov-file#distributed-files), it was natural to align this model to many of the same concepts and definitions.
-Refer to the [README](./STIX-Modifications-README.md) in this directory for details on which SDOs are used.
+Refer to the [README](./STIX-Modifications-README.md) for details on which SDOs are used.

 ### 2.3 Other Solutions Considered